lukejkelly/TreeConsistency/README.md

 ```

 ### RevBayes
 RevBayes v1.2.4 (the current version as of September 2024) was used to generate MCMC samples targeting the posterior distribution on trees for each model and data set.
 Executables and source code is available at https://revbayes.github.io/download.
+Set the `RB` variable in `scripts/run.sh` to point to the location of the RevBayes `rb` executable.

 Our script to build RevBayes from source on the MeluXina supercomputer are in `config/get-rb.sh` following the instructions at https://revbayes.github.io/compile-linux.

-**TODO: update everything below.**

 ## Analyses
 The `pars.R` file contains settings for the experiments in the form of sequences written as R commands: